Traumatic Brain Injury Attorneys

 The hospital stay by itself can be expensive.
 When you add the costs of the emergency surgery and the ICU stint to your bill, it may catch you off guard by how much you will need to pay.
 It is possible you cannot afford your bill at all.

 You should not be the one worrying about those medical bills.
 The person responsible for the accident must be the one who pays your bills.
 Work together with your Hartford brain injury attorney to get your medical bills paid by the liable party.

 You May Require Long-Term Treatment for Your Injury

 The symptoms of a brain injury does not always disappear following immediate treatment.
 In some cases, injured individuals may continue exhibiting symptoms, such as slurred speech, depression, or an inability to concentrate long after the incident.

 The persistence of those symptoms is why you may require continuous treatment.

 Your doctor may recommend continuous treatment for your condition.
 Some forms of long-term treatment that they may prescribe to individuals affected by brain injuries include psychological care, social support, and speech therapy.
 Pay for those forms of long-term treatment using the compensation you receive from the guilty party.

-Looking for a “brain injury lawyer near me“?
-Some of the locations in and around Hartford County our lawyers serve include: Hartford, Simsbury, Glastonbury, New Britain, Bridgeport, Waterbury, Danbury, Norwalk, Manchester, Windsor, Farmington, Windsor Locks, Wethersfield, Rocky Hill, Avon, Bloomfield, Bristol, Enfield, Newington, South Windsor, Southington, Plainville and more.
+Some of the locations in and around Hartford County our lawyers serve include: Hartford, Simsbury, Glastonbury, Rocky Hill, Wethersfield, New Britain, Southington, Bridgeport, Waterbury, Newington, Danbury, Norwalk, Manchester, South Windsor, Windsor, Farmington, Windsor Locks, Avon, Bloomfield, Bristol, Enfield, Plainville and more.

 Partner with us at Hassett & George, P.C., and let’s fight for the compensation that is rightfully yours.